 - If you didn't take those tests, or scored too low, you can go to the Testing Center and take the Accuplacer assessment tests.
 You'll need to score at least a 65 in Reading and at least an 85 in Sentence Skills.

 - You can also take the General Academic course ENGH 0990 for the English requirement.
 You'll need a C- or better to qualify for 1010.

 I'm pretty sure my scores are correct; why won't the computer let me add 1010?
 It tells me I need a prerequisite.

-You can stop by our office, LA 114, and speak to Krista or Meredith, who can check your credentials.
+You can stop by our office, LA 114, and speak to Krista, who can check your credentials.

 What is the English & Literature waitlist policy?

 For a full explanation, please see: English & Literature waitlist policy, but here are the basics:

 - Classroom size for Composition classes is strictly limited to 23 students (20 for lab classes).

 - Classroom size for Literature and Creative Writing classes is strictly limited to 25 students (20 for lab classes).